dainyleen/doggos/README.md

 # DoggoSelect

-Creating a simple dog gallery app using the dog api
+Creating a simple dog gallery app using a public api - https://dog.ceo/dog-api/

 ## Check it out